secretlounge/secretlounge-ng/README.md

-stop - Leave the chat (stop receiving messages) users - Get list of users info - Get info about your account motd - Show the welcome message version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications
+stop - Leave the chat (stop receiving messages) users - Get list of users info - Get info about your account sign - Sign a message with your username s - Alias of sign tsign - Sign a message with your tripcode t - Alias of tsign motd - Show the welcome message version - Get version & source code of this bot modhelp - Show commands available to moderators adminhelp - Show commands available to admins toggledebug - Toggle debug mode (sends back all messages to you) togglekarma - Toggle karma notifications settripcode - Set a tripcode for your mesaages
 ```